jssql1234/docs-sqlacc/docs/usage/gst-and-sst/gst.md

 **Reverse Charge Mechanism** (also known as Self Recipient Accounting-RSA)

-A supplier whoe does not belong in Malaysia and supplies services to a customer in Malaysia does not have to charge GST.
+A supplier who does not belong in Malaysia and supplies services to a customer in Malaysia does not have to charge GST.
 However, the customer who received the services is required to account for GST by a reverse charge mechanism.

 The recipient has to pay tax for the imported services he received and the same time claim input tax in his GST return.
 Reverse charge mechanism is an accounting procedure where a recipient (as the customer) of the supply, acts as both, the supplies and the recipient of the services.